impal0r/pyMinesweeper/README.md

 # pyMinesweeper
-A fast, simple implementation of Minesweeper in Python 3.6+.
+A fast, simple, scriptable implementation of Minesweeper in Python 3.6+, with an AI solver.
-Includes an API so that the game can be played by an AI.
-Also includes an AI solver.

 ### Requirements
 - Python 3.6+